Finnoy Travel - Travel Stories and Reviews

 From an aerial view, you can see how well the Blue Spring's crystal clear water reflects the light.

-Visiting Blue Springs is free but you need a car or bus ride to the Saula area.
-Viking Village and Blue Springs are near each other so they both can be visited during the same trip.
-Reaching Blue Springs requires walking inside the forest but the path is easy to walk.
+Visiting Blue Springs is free, but you need a car or bus ride to the Saula area.
+Viking Village and Blue Springs are near each other so that they can be visited on the same trip.
+Reaching Blue Springs requires walking inside the forest, but the path is easy.

 RECOMMENDATION